Indicia-Team/support_files/Elasticsearch/README.md

 steps above for the prepare-taxon-paths.sql file, saving the results as taxon-paths.yml.

+Note that if multiple taxon lists are used to define the taxonomic hierarchy then you should repeat the extraction for both lists and append the YAML data together.
+For example in the BRC warehouse1 there is a list ID 15 for the UKSI and also list 251 for European Butterflies since not all taxa are on the UK list.

 #### Prepare the lookup for location data

 * Open the queries/prepare-locations-lookup.sql file in pgAdmin, connecting to